Azaeres/Mellifera/README.md

 About
 =====

 Mellifera is a working proof-of-concept for a time exchange resilient to wealth distribution problems.
 It encourages active cooperation, knowledge-sharing, and safeguards against uncontrolled deflation.
-This exchange trades in hour-based local currency.
+This exchange trades in an hour-based local currency.
 This project is experimental and is undergoing active development.

+Mellifera is named after the [western honey bee](https://en.wikipedia.org/wiki/Western_honey_bee), *Apis Mellifera*.
+It means "honey bearer".

 Roadmap
 -------